ranniepeng/Ran_portfolio/final-project-part-two.md

 |5.
 Is there anything you would like me to explain more| For the accession year of the top five departments, I would like to see all of the trends rather than only the trends of Greek art.
 Maybe more visual and content emphasis on that?
 Also, if possible, I would like the order of the overall storytelling to be changed a bit, which the second part seems to be a jump between the first and the third section, maybe reorder them into 1-3-2?
 I do feel that the second part is a bit off the topic that you might want to rethink on how to integrate it better into the overall storytelling.|Nope, I think you provided enough info for me to understand the topic.|As I just mentioned about the pie chart, you might want to explain more about why you would like to include that information in the whole story and include a more obvious takeaway from that visualization.|

 # Identified changes for Part III
-> Document the changes you plan on implementing next week to address any issues identified.
+> The changes I plan on implementing next week to address the issues identified.

 Text here!